NameRead — never mispronounce a name again

 Designing NameRead reminded me that inclusion is built through details.
 The simple act of saying a name correctly can reshape how people feel seen at work.

-I believe this product can raise significant social awareness while helping people solve the problem.
+I believe NameRead can raise social awareness while helping people solve the problem.